angel-peter-pv/Capstone-Project/README.md

+Capstone Project: Predicting Falcon 9 First Stage Landing Success

-In this capstone, we will predict if the Falcon 9 first stage will land successfully.
-SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
-This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.
+As part of the IBM Data Science Professional Certificate course, this capstone project aims to predict whether the Falcon 9 first stage will land successfully.

+SpaceX advertises Falcon 9 rocket launches on its website at a cost of $62 million, whereas other providers charge upwards of $165 million per launch.
+Much of the cost savings comes from SpaceX's ability to reuse the first stage of its rockets.
+Therefore, if we can predict whether the first stage will land successfully, we can estimate the cost of a launch.
+This information is valuable for alternative companies looking to bid competitively against SpaceX.

+In this project, I assume the role of a Data Scientist working for a startup intending to compete with SpaceX.
+I follow the Data Science methodology, which includes:

+Data Collection

+Data Wrangling

+Exploratory Data Analysis (EDA)

+Data Visualization

+Model Development

+Model Evaluation

+Reporting Results to Stakeholders

+The goal is to use data-driven insights and predictive models to help the startup make more informed decisions when bidding against SpaceX for rocket launches.